 of capital committed or arranged

-Equivalent to removing 2.5 million cars from the road
+Equivalent to removing nearly 3 million cars from the road

-renewable energy generation, equivalent to the energy consumption of 5.8 million homes
+renewable energy generation, equivalent to meeting the electricity needs of over of over 5.5 million homes

 Our Green Investment Principles set the benchmark for assessing and managing the green impact of investment transactions and related activity.

 Our Green Investment Policy is designed to ensure that the activities of the Green Investment Group and its subsidiaries are in line with our Green Investment Principles.

 Our Green Impact Reporting Criteria sets out how we calculate the green impact of our investments and activities.

 Every GIG investment is subject to a robust green impact assessment process before it can be approved.
 When we began back in 2012, there wasn’t a methodology with sufficient academic and scientific rigour that could be applied pragmatically, day-in and day-out, through a commercial investment process.
 So we built our own.

 Our approach is designed for investors, by investors.
 Every investment is subject to this robust, detailed and continuous green impact monitoring, spanning all aspects of its green performance.
 An overview of our methodology and measurement to report on green impact can be found in our Guide to the Green Investment Handbook.

 We have developed the Green Impact Report as a globally-applicable template for investors to disclose the green impact of their investments.